ampproject/amphtml/contributing/getting-started-e2e.md

 # Building AMP and starting a local server

 Now that you have all of the files copied locally you can actually build the code and run a local server to try things out.
-We use Node.js, the Yarn package manager, Closure Compiler, and the Gulp build system to build amphtml and start up a local server that lets you try out your changes.
+We use Node.js, the NPM package manager, Closure Compiler, and the Gulp build system to build amphtml and start up a local server that lets you try out your changes.

 - Install the latest LTS version of [Node.js](https://nodejs.org/) (which includes npm).
 If you're on Mac or Linux, an easy way to install Node.js is with `nvm`: [here](https://github.com/creationix/nvm).